anoma/namada/docs/src/explore/design/ledger/pos-integration.md

   }
   ```
 - `validator/{validator_address}/total_deltas`:
-  - find the difference between the pre-state and post-state values and add it to the `validator_total_deltas` accumulator
+  - find the difference between the pre-state and post-state values and add it to the `total_deltas` accumulator and update `total_stake_by_epoch`, `expected_voting_power_by_epoch` and `expected_total_voting_power_delta_by_epoch`
 - `validator/{validator_address}/voting_power`:
-  - find the post-state value and insert it into the `validator_voting_powers` accumulator
+  - find the difference between the pre-state and post-state value and insert it into the `voting_power_by_epoch` accumulator
-- `slash/{validator_address}`:
-  - find the newly evidence(s), ensure that they're not already present in the pre-state, validate them and add them to the `slashes` accumulator
-  - check that the validator's total deltas have been slashed correctly
-  - check that the validator's voting power has been adjusted correctly
-  - check that the total voting power has been adjusted correctly
-  - check that the the active and inactive validator sets are correct
-  - check that if there's was a `parameters` change in any epoch after `n` in pre-state, more than 2/3 of validators' voting power still agree to the change, otherwise the queued up change must have been removed in the post-state
 - `bond/{bond_source}/{bond_validator}/delta`:
   - for each difference between the post-state and pre-state values:
     - if the difference is not in epoch `n` or `n + pipeline_length`, panic
+    - find slashes for the `bond_validator`, if any, and apply them to the delta value
-    - add it to the `bond_deltas` accumulator
+    - add it to the `bond_delta` accumulator
 - `unbond/{unbond_source}/{unbond_validator}/deltas`:
   - for each difference between the post-state and pre-state values:
     - if the difference is not in epoch `n` or `n + unboding_length`, panic
+    - find slashes for the `bond_validator`, if any, and apply them to the delta value
-    - add it to the `unbond_deltas` accumulator
+    - add it to the `unbond_delta` accumulator
+- `validator_set`:
+  - set the accumulators `validator_set_pre` and `validator_set_post`
-- `validator_set/active`:
+- `total_voting_power`:
-  - set the accumulator `validator_set_changed` to true in each epoch in which it has changed
+  - find the difference between the post-state and pre-state
+  - add it to the `total_voting_power_delta_by_epoch` accumulator
-- `validator_set/inactive`:
+- PoS account's balance:
-  - set the accumulator `validator_set_changed` to true in each epoch in which it has changed
+  - find the difference between the post-state and pre-state
+  - add it to the `balance_delta` accumulator

 No other storage key changes are permitted by the VP.

 After the storage keys iteration, we check the accumulators:

-- the `validator_total_deltas` must be equal to the amounts in `bond_deltas` added with the amounts in `unbond_deltas` with slashes applied where the slash's epoch is in bond's or unbond's epoch range
-- the sum of differences between the `validator_total_deltas` in epoch `n + unbonding_length` and epoch `n + pipeline_length` must be equal to the difference in PoS account's token balance between post-state and pre-state
-- for each `validator_voting_powers`:
-  - find the validator's total bonded tokens from post-state
-  - the total bonded tokens divided by `votes_per_token` must be equal to the voting power
-- for each slash in `slashes`, the `validator_total_deltas` must be reduced by the slash rate
+- For each `total_deltas`, there must be the same delta value in `bond_delta`.
-- for each epoch in `validator_set_changes`, the `validator_set/active.first().voting_power` (the lowest active voting power) must be greater than or equal to `validator_set/inactive.last().voting_power` (the greatest inactive voting power)
-- for each `validator_total_deltas`, check that the validator's voting power has been adjusted correctly
-- if `validator_total_deltas` is not empty:
+- For each `bond_delta`, there must be validator's change in `total_deltas`.
+- Check that all positive `unbond_delta` also have a `total_deltas` update.
+Negative unbond delta is from withdrawing, which removes tokens from unbond, but doesn't affect total deltas.
+- Check validator sets updates against validator total stakes.
+- Check voting power changes against validator total stakes.
+- Check expected voting power changes against `voting_power_by_epoch`.
-  - check that the total voting power has been adjusted correctly
+- Check expected total voting power change against `total_voting_power_delta_by_epoch`.
-  - check that the the active and inactive validator sets are correct
+- Check that the sum of bonds and unbonds deltas is equal to the balance delta.